andreipope/phaser-sdk-demo/README.md

 # Deprecated Repository

 This repository is **deprecated and no longer maintained**.
-To learn more about Loom.js, our JS library for building browser apps & NodeJS services that interact with Loom DAppChains check out [this page](https://github.com/loomnetwork/loom-js).
+Head over to [this page](https://loomx.io/developers/docs/en/join-testnet.html) to find out how you can join the Loom PlasmaChain Testnet.

 # PHASER SDK DEMO :crystal_ball: :dizzy: